Local Linear Forests: Local Linear Forests

 \subsection{Honest Forests}

 Unless noted otherwise, all random forests used in this paper are grown using a type of sub-sample splitting called ``honesty'', used by \citet*{wager2017} to derive the asymptotic distribution of random forest prediction.
-As outlined in Procedure 1 of \citet*{wager2017}, each tree in an honest forest is grown using two non-overlapping subsamples of the training data, call them $\mathcal{I}_b$ and $\mathcal{J}_b$.
-We first choose a tree structure $T_b$ using only the data in $\mathcal{J}_b$, and write ${\bf x_0} \leftrightarrow_{b} {\bf x'}$ as the boolean indicator for whether the points ${\bf x_0} $ and ${\bf x'}$ fall into the same leaf of $T_b$.
-Then, in a second step, we define the set of neighbors of ${\bf x_0}$ as $L_b({\bf x_0} ) = \{i \in \mathcal{I}_b : {\bf x_0} \leftrightarrow_{b} {\bf X_i}\}$; this neighborhood function is what we then use to define the forest weights in \eqref{eq-weights}.
-Note that we do not use the observed outcomes $y$ form sample $\mathcal{J}_b$ to select split points; but, to ensure that each node has a certain fraction of observations from its parent, we may use the covariates from $\mathcal{J}_b$ to select splits.
-This modification allows us to grow honest forests that comply with assumption \ref{regularity}, so that our theory is consistent and matches the implementation available online.
+As outlined in Procedure 1 of \citet*{wager2017}, each tree in an honest forest is grown using two non-overlapping subsamples of the training data, denoted $\mathcal{I}_b$ and $\mathcal{J}_b$.
+We first choose a tree structure $T_b$ using only the data in $\mathcal{J}_b$, and write ${x_0} \leftrightarrow_{b} x'$ as the boolean indicator for whether the points ${x_0} $ and $ x'$ fall into the same leaf of $T_b$.
+Then, in a second step, we define the set of neighbors of ${x_0}$ as $L_b({x_0} ) = \{i \in \mathcal{I}_b : {x_0} \leftrightarrow_{b} X_i\}$; this neighborhood function is what we then use to define the forest weights in \eqref{eq-weights}.
+We do not use the observed outcomes $y$ from sample $\mathcal{I}_b$ to select split points; but, to ensure that each node has a certain fraction of observations from its parent, we may use the covariates from $\mathcal{I}_b$.
+This modification allows us to grow honest forests that comply with the upcoming assumption \ref{regularity}, which says that trees are symmetric in permutations of training data index, split on every variable with nonzero probability, and balance parent observations in each child node.
+In this way, our theory is consistent and matches the implementation available online.

-This type of subsample-splitting lets us control for potential overfitting when growing the tree $T_b$, because the samples $\mathcal{J}_b$ which are in the neighborhood $L_b({\bf x_0})$ were held out when growing $T_b$.
-We note that, despite considerable interest in the literature, there are no available consistency results for random forests with fully grown trees that do not use honesty. \citet*{Biau:2012:ARF:2503308.2343682} uses a different type of sample splitting, \citet*{biau2008consistency} and \citet*{wager2015uniform} rely on large leaves, while the results of \citet*{scornet2015} on fully grown trees rely on an unchecked high-level assumption.
-Thus, we choose to build our forests with honesty on by default.
+This type of subsample-splitting lets us control for potential overfitting when growing the tree $T_b$, because the samples $\mathcal{J}_b$ which are in the neighborhood $L_b({x_0})$ were held out when growing $T_b$.
+Despite considerable interest in the literature, there are no available consistency results for random forests with fully grown trees that do not use honesty. \citet*{Biau:2012:ARF:2503308.2343682} uses a different type of sample splitting, wherein for each tree the data is split into two sets ($\mathcal{D}_n$ and $\mathcal{D}_n'$). $\mathcal{D}_n'$ is used to evaluate the CART criterion at each node during tree growth, and $\mathcal{D}_n$ is used to split. \citet*{biau2008consistency} and \citet*{wager2015uniform} rely on large leaves, while the results of \citet*{scornet2015} on fully grown trees rely on an unchecked high-level assumption.
+All of these choices come at a cost; forests grown to smaller leaves can model meaningful signal while averaging out erroneous splits.
+We build honest forests by default.